Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Small deviations for norms

-The proof of the main result follows a different strategy compared to the results of Section~\ref{s: Small-ball probability estimates}.
-Although the operator $P_t$ still plays a fundamental role, instead of ``replacing'' the original norm with $P_t\|G\|$ (as is done in the proofs of Theorems~\ref{thm:hyper-sb} and~\ref{thm:super-sb}), we will replace it with an auxiliary seminorm by carefully choosing a subset of norming functionals for $\|\cdot\|$, in such a way that the seminorm satisfies strong lower deviation estimates.
+Although the operator $P_t$ still plays a fundamental role in this section, instead of ``replacing'' the original norm with $P_t\|G\|$ (as is done in the proofs of Theorems~\ref{thm:hyper-sb} and~\ref{thm:super-sb}), we will replace it with an auxiliary seminorm by carefully choosing a subset of norming functionals for $\|\cdot\|$, in such a way that the seminorm satisfies strong lower deviation estimates.
 In that respect, the proof is similar to the approach from Subsection~\ref{subs: lm position}, although the actual construction is completely different.

+The strategy of proving Theorems~\ref{th: smdev unc} and~\ref{th: smdev gen} can roughly be described as follows.
+Given a norm $f$ in a ``balanced'' position, we consider two situations. \begin{itemize} \item If the variance of the norm $f$, or the expected squared length of the gradient, is small compared to $(\Exp f(G))^2$ then the statements from Section~\ref{s: Small-ball probability estimates} give the required estimate (in fact, a much stronger inequality). \item Otherwise, one is able to construct a seminorm $\semi(\cdot)$ dominated by $f$, with a very small Lipschitz constant, and with $\Exp \semi(G)$ very close to $\Exp f(G)$.
+The lower deviation probabilities for $f$ can then be bounded by corresponding probabilities for $\semi(G)$, which in turn can be efficiently estimated since the Lipschitz constant of the seminorm $\semi(\cdot)$ is small. \end{itemize} The reason why the dichotomy works (i.e every appropriately ``balanced'' norm must satisfy at least one of one of the two above conditions) is rooted in the hypercontractivity properties of the Gaussian measure.
+This will be made rigorous further.